hardyoyo/RodmanPottingerCookbook/recipes/GomenBeTelba.md

 taste with salt and pepper.

 Try to finish this dish up in a day or so, it doesn't keep well in the fridge.
+Neither does Injera (the large flat bread, made with Teff).
+You can freeze the Injera...
+Gomen Be'Telba doesn't freeze well.

+See also Misir Wat (page \pageref{misir-wat}).

 \label{gomem-be-telba}